franek-sz/JOY-TO-MNK/README.md

 #### Step 3: Update the Script with Your Device Name and Button ID

 - Change `device_name` to the name of your joystick device.
-- Update the `button_key_map`. first is the button_id you want to map, then in between the ' is the key you want to press.
+- Update the `button_key_map`.
+First is the button_id you want to map, then in between the ' is the key you want to be pressed.

 ```python
 # Map your buttons here: